vChavezB/zephyr-iolm/README.md

 ### TODOS

-- Friendly API to initialize stack
+- Friendly API to initialize stack.
+- API to use SMI in a more intuitive manner.
-- Documentation (Usage, Caveats)
+- Documentation (Usage, Caveats).